 Our Work in Botswana

-With funding from the U.S. Department of Defense, Jhpiego is working with the Botswana Defence Force to strengthen the availability and quality of HIV prevention services for service members and communities around military sites.
-HIV prevention services being supported include HIV testing and counseling, condom distribution and provision of voluntary medical male circumcision.
-Jhpiego has: 1) helped raise the profile of HIV prevention through high-level, coordinated multi-site campaigns; 2) increased the availability of prevention commodities such as condoms for service members; and 3) increased the focus on circumcision as a prevention strategy by training military health care providers, increasing the availability of circumcision services at military sites, and raising awareness of the importance of circumcision among military personnel.
+With funding from the U.S. Department of Defense, Jhpiego is working with the Botswana Defence Force to strengthen the availability and quality of HIV prevention, care and treatment services for service members and communities around military sites.
+The services being supported include HIV testing and counseling, condom distribution, provision of voluntary medical male circumcision, HIV care and treatment, HIV clinical laboratory services and the HIV monitoring system.
+Jhpiego is: 1) helping to raise the profile of HIV prevention through high-level, coordinated multi-site campaigns; 2) increasing the availability of prevention commodities such as condoms for service members; 3) increasing the focus on circumcision as a prevention strategy by training military health care providers (thereby increasing the availability of circumcision services at military sites and raising awareness of the importance of circumcision among military personnel); 4) improving access to HIV care and treatment, focusing on access to viral load testing and strengthening viral load cascade; 5) strengthening laboratory quality management systems and accreditation; and 6) strengthening the HIV monitoring system.
 The project targets 13 Botswana Defence Force garrisons and camps throughout the country and the adjacent civilian communities.

 The U.S. Centers for Disease Control and Prevention is supporting Jhpiego to work with the Ministry of Health’s National Cervical Cancer Prevention Program to increase the availability of cervical cancer screening.
 This objective is being achieved by developing a national plan to increase the number of health care facilities that provide cervical cancer screening using a technique known as visual inspection with acetic acid (VIA) and same-day treatment with cryotherapy for smaller lesions and with the loop electrosurgical excision procedure (LEEP) for larger lesions.
 Currently, there are 25 VIA sites, 15 of which are supported by the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
 Thirteen of these sites (including seven PEPFAR-supported sites) offer LEEP.
 In addition, Jhpiego is training clinicians to provide VIA and LEEP, improving the quality of these services, developing national systems for tracking service data and raising awareness among providers and communities about the importance of cervical cancer screening.